The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/10-migrations-and-seeds.md

 [Knex Docs](http://knexjs.org)

 ## Setup

+In order to experiment with migration and seed files, you will need a database.
+Do the following to set up a database to practice with:

 * Create a database called `migrations_seeds_practice`
 * Create a new folder called `migrations-practice` and `cd` into it